zanata/zanata-server/docs/user-guide/glossary/glossary-roles-permissions.md

+# System glossary

 <p>
-    Glossary is used globally in all projects within Zanata.
+    System glossary is used across all projects within Zanata.
 User assigned with these roles should understand the responsibility and effect when performing any of these actions.
 </p>